rogamboa/cloud-IaC-deployment/README.md

 - Deploy ```deploy-infra.yaml``` template in AWS CloudFormation providing the ```.zip``` URI link, and URLs for  ```network-infra.yaml``` and ```server-infra.yaml```
 -  Enter/Modify CloudFormation template parameters as necessary
   - Optionally create bastion host or not
+- When deployment is complete, LoadBalancer DNS name will be displayed in the outputs of the parent stack.

-Note: Deployment scripts have only been tested using a static website.
+Note: Deployment scripts have only been tested using an HTTP only static website.